ndesh26/ndesh26.github.io/_drafts/2019-10-15-The-Highly-Awaited-Japan-Trip.md

     a trip to japan can't be complete without going on a ferris wheel (as seen from countless animes).
 * After this I went back to my hostel to checkin and then went for the last activity of the day which was Japan walking tour.
 I just made in time for the last tour, the tour guides were all packed and were about to leave.
 Interestingly I was the only one taking the tour that day.
-The tour gave me some information about Osaka and its culture and how people of osaka enjoy good humor.
+The tour gave me some information about Osaka and its culture and how people of osaka enjoy good humor. iHe told about the Dotonbori shopping are and the place where I can find cheap goods.
 He also gave me tips for some restaurants where I can osaka foods in their vegetarian version.
 Because of him I got to oknomiyaki and yakisoba.
+Since it had already been a long day for me, I decided to head back to hostel after the tour.

 Day 6: Nara, Dotonbori